python/peps/pep-0470.txt

 instead return an error telling the end user about these extra URLs that they can add to their installer to make the installation work.

-This idea is rejected because it provides a similar painful end user experience where people will first attempt to install something, get an error, then have to re-run the installation with the correct options.
+This feature has  been removed from the scope of the PEP because it proved too difficult to develop a solution that avoided UX issues similar to those that caused so many problems with the PEP 438 solution.
+If needed, a future PEP could revisit this idea.

 Keep the current classification system but adjust the options